What Is a Birth Debrief, and Do You Need One?

 What to look for in a private birth debrief

-If you are considering a private birth debrief, it is worth asking a few things before you book.
+If you are considering going via a private route, it is worth asking a few things before you book.

 What is the practitioner's training?
-A birth debrief touches on birth physiology, trauma, and emotional processing.
+Birth stories touch on birth physiology, trauma, and emotional processing.
 Look for someone trained across at least two of these areas, not just general perinatal experience, but specific training in trauma-informed and postnatal mental health care.

 Is the approach genuinely trauma-informed?
 This matters particularly if your birth felt frightening or out of control.
 Trauma-informed means the session is paced carefully, your nervous system's safety is prioritised throughout, and you are never pushed further or faster than feels right.